dmbarbour/glas/docs/GrammarLogicProg.md

 * A grammar tracks for each symbol whether it is declaring, introducing, or overriding a definition.
   * A symbol must be declared before use, and introduced before override; introduction implies declaration.
+  * An override that doesn't use prior might be optimized as "replace" instead.
+Minimize history.
 * When introducing a def, compiler saves current def and defers conflict detection.
 * Conflict detection is performed at next introduction or after inheritance is processed.

-This might need to be tweaked depending on how we compile definitions, and depending on how we implement anonymous namespaces.
-But the intention is to avoid comparing for equal definitions before overrides and extensions are applied.
-When overrides are applied, the entire history of prior definitions generally becomes part of that definition for comparison, though we might be more precise if an override doesn't reference its prior.
+This strategy was written assuming a child to root (depth first) strategy for building the final dictionary, and assumes renames have already been applied.
+It might need to be adjusted depending on strategy.
+But the intention is to compare only complete definitions, after extensions and overrides are applied.
+Essentially, we're comparing a history of definitions that is reset at introduction.

 #### Default Definitions

 I could support defaults for arbitrary symbols.
-This might be a soft state between declared and introduced.
-Perhaps when we attempt to 'override' a default, it becomes an introduction, but if we 'introduce' a symbol that has a default, the default becomes a mere declaration.
+This might be modeled as a soft state between declared and introduced.
+When we 'override' default becomes an introduction, but if we 'introduce' default becomes declaration.
+Defaults would conflict with other defaults when they don't match definitions.

+Defaults might get complicated if we try to generalize things (priorities, overrides of defaults that preserve default priority, etc.) but I think we can get most benefits and avoid most complications by simply restricting defaults to interfaces.
+Perhaps support overrides of defaults within derived interfaces.

 #### Access to Previous Definitions